Connor Wong Preview, Player Props: Red Sox vs. Royals

-Connor Wong -- with a slugging percentage of .559 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox against the Kansas City Royals, with Alec Marsh on the hill, on September 2 at 7:10 PM ET.
+On Sunday, Connor Wong (.559 slugging percentage in past 10 games, including two home runs) and the Boston Red Sox play the Kansas City Royals, whose starting pitcher will be Taylor Clarke.
+First pitch is at 2:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Royals.
+In his previous game he had a one-hit performance (1-for-3) against the Royals.

 Connor Wong Game Info & Props vs. the Royals